 Posting a salary range makes any candidate who accepts a starting salary in the low to middle end of the published pay grade feel underpaid at the start of a new job.
 The employer wants to maintain the upper hand in any potential salary negotiation.

-On the other hand, applicants believe that they will disqualify themselves for jobs they may well have accepted, not in good times, perhaps, but certainly during tough economic down times.
+On the other hand, applicants believe that they will disqualify themselves for jobs they may well have accepted.
 Applicants also do not want to waste time applying for jobs that they cannot consider because the pay is too low.

-They do not believe employers will provide more than a 10% increase over what they currently make, so they hate to reveal the details of their current compensation package.
-Or, in another somewhat scam, advised by career experts forever, they provide information that values their entire compensation package rather than stating their salary.
+They do not believe employers will provide more than a 10 percent increase over what they currently make, so they hate to reveal the details of their current compensation package.
+Or, in another somewhat scam, advised by career experts forever, they provide information that values their entire compensation package rather than stating just their salary.

 Whatever position you support in the debate, the fact remains.
-If the candidate fails to provide salary information or salary information that is meaningful to your process for choosing applicants to interview, you can consider the failure a red flag and disregard the resume and application.
+If the candidate fails to provide salary information or salary information that is meaningful to your process for choosing applicants to interview, you can consider the failure a red flag and disregard the resume and application, if you so choose.